aimug-org/alc-docs/main-docs/src/pages/events.md

 **Location**: Center for Government and Civil Service at ACC Rio Grande Campus (ACC RGC3000)
 - Address: 1218 West Avenue, Austin, TX
 - Directions: It's the tan brick building on your left if you are going north on West Avenue between 12th and 13th streets.
 Go up the stairs to reach ACC RGC3000.
-- Parking: Free in the Garage all day, and free on the surrounding streets after 6 PM.
+- Parking: The parking garage is free, but please note that the metal doors shut and lock at 9 PM.
+If you plan to stay later for conversations after the event, we recommend parking your car for free on the street.
+Street parking is free after 6 PM.

 ### Mid-Month Happy Hours
 Typically held two weeks after the Mixer and Showcase, on a Wednesday.
 These social gatherings are a great way to network and connect with other community members in a relaxed setting.
 Check our [Meetup page](https://www.meetup.com/austin-langchain-ai-group/) for specific dates and locations.